LBNL-UCB-STI/beam/docs/users.rst

 Inputs
 ^^^^^^^

 BEAM follows the `MATSim convention`_ for most of the inputs required to run a simulation, though specifying the road network and transit system is based on the `R5 requirements`_.
-The following is a brief overview of the minimum requirements needed to conduct a BEAM run, more detailed descriptions are available in the :ref:`developers-guide`.
+The following is a brief overview of the minimum requirements needed to conduct a BEAM run.

 .. _MATSim convention: http://archive.matsim.org/docs
 .. _R5 requirements: https://github.com/conveyal/r5